bassamelobeid/flutter-deriv-api/README.md

 ## extra\_info

 get the extra pricing information of the contract.
-Is it necessary for Japan but let's do it for everyone.

 \->extra\_info('string'); # returns a string of information separated by underscore
 \->extra\_info('arrayref'); # returns an array reference of information